Israel says it will defend itself against genocide accusations at world court filed by South Africa | Law-Order

 Israel says it will defend itself against genocide accusations at world court filed by South Africa

-Israel will defend itself before the United Nation's top court against charges that it has engaged in genocide of Palestinians in Gaza, officials said on Tuesday, a rare engagement with the world body, which Israel often denounces as biased against it.
+Israel will defend itself before the United Nation's top court against charges that it has engaged in genocide of Palestinians in Gaza, officials said on Tuesday, setting the stage for what is likely to be a landmark case in international law.

-South Africa asked the court to order Israel to halt its attacks in Gaza.

-Israel dismisses international cases against it as unfair and biased and rarely cooperates.
+Israel rarely cooperates in international court cases against it, dismissing the United Nations and international tribunals as unfair and biased.
 Its decision to respond to the charge signals that the government is concerned about the potential damage to its reputation.

+The genocide charge strikes at the heart of Israel's national identity.
+The country sees itself as a bulwark of security for Jews after the Holocaust killed 6 million Jews, and world support for Israel's creation in Palestine in 1948 was deeply rooted in outrage over Nazi atrocities.

+The convention against genocide was drawn up by world powers the same year in hopes of preventing similar atrocities.

-Eylon Levy, an official in the Israeli prime minister's office, on Tuesday accused South Africa of "giving political and legal cover" to the October 7 attack by Hamas that triggered Israel's campaign.
+Eylon Levy, an official in the Israeli prime minister's office, accused South Africa of "giving political and legal cover" to Hamas after its October 7 attack triggered Israel's campaign.

 "The state of Israel will appear before the International Court of Justice at the Hague to dispel South Africa's absurd blood libel," he said.